PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/introduction.md

 #### 4. `Contributions` Page

-- This shows a list of Members of `Contributors` who've donated to the Organization.
+- These shows a list of Members of `Contributors` who've donated to the Organization.
 - Donations can be made from `Talawa` app and can be recurring or One time.

 #### 5. `Posts` Page